 Along the roads, and under GVN and U.S. surveillance, there existed less of a threat of U.S. and South Vietnamese aerial and artillery bombardment.
 In roadside settlements, as opposed to shantytowns on the environs of U.S. bases, the inhabitants were likely to live near their hamlet-of-origin and their agricultural lands, so they could still work the land, maintain an income from the sale of crops, and thus continue a degree of economic self-sufficiency.
 Furthermore, by living on the road, with the front of their houses facing the highway, numerous refugees were able to convert their homes into shops and restaurants that catered to passerby.

 Hundreds of thousands of other displaced peasants moved into South Vietnam’s towns and cities.
-From the start of 1965, every South Vietnamese city experienced exponential population growth.
+From the beginning of 1965 onward, every South Vietnamese city experienced exponential population growth.
 Saigon registered the largest increase.
 Harvard political scientist Samuel Huntington, who visited South Vietnam in 1967, and who later penned a controversial academic article on the “benefits” of rural flight in South Vietnam, estimated that Saigon’s population numbered almost four million by early 1968.
 That figure equaled double the city’s pre-1965 population.
 If Huntington’s population estimate was correct, Saigon’s inflated population amounted to a quarter of South Vietnam’s total population of 16 million.
 Danang’s 1965 population of 105,000 increased by tens of thousands by late 1967 as rural peasants moved into the city to escape the intense fighting in adjacent Quang Nam and Quang Tin provinces.
 The pattern of migration repeated itself up and down the coastal plain and Mekong Delta.
 It was as if the United States had taken hold of the country, violently shaken it, broke it into tiny pieces, and then stood back and watched as the shattered bits shimmied across the flat, green tabletop of South Vietnam toward the towns and cities.

 By 1967, extensive former agricultural areas of coastal South Vietnam had been abandoned to weeds, the encroaching jungle, and the Vietcong.
 An estimated one-third of the rice lands in central South Vietnam lay fallow, their owners or tenants having moved away.
 The abandonment of South Vietnam’s agricultural lands dismayed many South Vietnamese and infuriated others because for them the land symbolized both cultural continuity and peasant economic self-sufficiency.
 One Vietcong POW explained to a Rand interviewer that the bombing and depopulation of the countryside motivated him in part to join the guerrilla army. “…the Americans did not do anything beneficial, but only bad things to the people.
 Bombs and shells have caused the death of the people, and the land was left uncultivated.”